alichtner/alichtner.github.io/resume.md

 * Villanova J, Lichtner A, et al., **Multi-scale 3D imaging of absorbing porous materials for solid oxide fuel cells**, Journal of Materials Science (2014)

+* Lichtner A, Bordia R, et al., **[Processing of Hierarchical and Anisotropic LSM-YSZ Ceramics](/public/files/Lichtner-et-al-paper-in-J-Am-Ceram-Soc-.pdf)**  - Journal of the American Ceramics Society 96 (2013) 2745-2753

 * Jauffrés D, Lichtner A, et al., **Simulation of the elastic properties of porous ceramics with realistic microstructure**, Modeling and Simulation in Materials Science and Engineering 20, 4 (2012)

 * Jauffrés D, Lichtner A, et al., **Simulation of the toughness of partially sintered ceramics with realistic microstructure**, 60, 12 (2012) 4685-4694

-### In Preparation

-* Lichtner A, Roussel D, et al., **Effect of macro-pore anisotropy on the mechanical response of hierarchically porous ceramics**

-* Lichtner A, Roussel D, et al., **Mechanical behavior of realistic freeze-cast structure built using the discrete element method**

-* Lichtner A, Roussel D, et al., **Sintering anisotropy of directionally frozen porous ceramics by optical dilatometry**

 ## Talks and Presentations